VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 The difference between Mockk and Mockito is that Mockk's verify slows a test down - 11.6 ms.
 The slow down happens every time you verify the behavior of a new object, the second verification is fast.

-Let's check speed of mocking for different objects from the Android Framework.
+Let's check the speed of mocking for different objects from the Android Framework.

 ```kotlin
 @Test